Ausben Jordan Strongheart also known as his performance persona “King Aus,” descends from Ghanaian/Nigerian/ and Eastern Apache Lineage.

 “It relates to the tribal world because without the heartbeat of the drum or the praises sung by the singers.
 The dances would be empty steps.”

-Whether Ausben Jordan Strongheart is performing on the Broadway stage or on the North American Powwow trail, he continues to hold strong to being a Black Native man in the Twenty-First Century.
+Whether Ausben Jordan Strongheart is performing on the Broadway stage or on the North American Powwow trail, he continues to hold strong to being an Afro Native American man in the Twenty-First Century.

 Ausbenʼs future endeavors are limitless but he wishes to return back to Native communities to inspire youth through the creative art forms that have taken him worldwide.